 The motoring industry could be seen as a very male-dominated business.
-With International Women's Day on the 8th March, we wanted to take some time to celebrate 5 of the most prominent women in the history of motoring.
+With International Women’s Day on the 8th March, we wanted to take some time to celebrate some of the most prominent women in the history of motoring.

 She was the first woman to address the Society of Automotive Engineers, and was recognised by the industry as a big influence.